 Nokia still maintain their opinion that it's still too early to start this work since open issues.
 Also this may impact negatively to CT4 Rel-15 work.
-This is important work which should be targeted to reasonable dates.
+This is important work which should be targeted to reasonable dates (starting in July 2018 at earliest).
 This work should be considered in the right timeframe.
 Also the proposed scope is too wide and goes beyond CT4 remits.
 Scope should be revisited to make it in remits of CT4.
 E.g. CT4 is responsible of N9 not N3 which is under RAN3.
 Coordination with other working groups are needed.

 Ericsson agree with Nokia comments.
-Ericsson commented that this is in were early state in IEFT if there are any clear advantages are still unclear.
+Ericsson commented that this is in early state in IEFT and whether there are any clear advantages are still unclear.
 There are lot of things which can be questioned and many open issues.
 Ericsson also believe June 2018 is reasonable time frame to start this proposed study.

-CT4 discussed reasonable dates for this study and Nokia commented that in June 2018 CT4 could start to work on this topic.
-Most probably TR could be send for information in December 2018.
+CT4 discussed reasonable dates for this study and Nokia commented that in July 2018 CT4 could start to work on this topic.
+Most probably TR could be sent to CT Plenary for information in December 2018.
 Probably SA2 study will be finished in March 2019.

 Proximus requested why study cannot start now since most probably it will not take too much meeting time in next few months.
 Nokia commented that we do not have Rel-16 requirements available and there is no reason to overload CT4 Rel-15 workload.
 Nokia commented that they do not have any problems related to proposed work but they have concerns for proposed timeframe.